briankrznarich/jmdictdb/README.txt

    some options for the Postgresql database server connections, including authentication settings.

-   If you are running on Microsoft Windows you will need to change the value of DBLOCALE from "ja_JP.utf8" to "japanese" or specify DBLOCALE when you run "make" in step 8 below.

 5. Set (or modify) the enviroment variable PYTHONPATH so that it contains an absolute path to the python/lib directory.
 For example, if you installed the jmdictdb